kermitt2/biblio-glutton/Readme.md

 For building the database and index used by service, you will need these resources:

-* CrossRef metadata dump: available via the [Crossref Metadata APIs Plus](https://www.crossref.org/services/metadata-delivery/plus-service/) service or at Internet Archive, see https://github.com/greenelab/crossref,
+* CrossRef metadata dump: available via the [Crossref Metadata APIs Plus](https://www.crossref.org/services/metadata-delivery/plus-service/) service or at Internet Archive, see https://github.com/greenelab/crossref and for instance the latest Internet Archive CrossRef [dump](https://archive.org/download/crossref_doi_dump_201909),

 * DOI to PMID and PMC mapping: available at Europe PMC, see ftp://ftp.ebi.ac.uk/pub/databases/pmc/DOI/,